ishehadeh/howlite/writing/report/main.typ

     edge("-|>")
     node((-.8, 1), `+ : 0..30`, fill: colors.l2)
     edge(<add1>, (.8, 1), "-|>")
     node((.8, 1), `3 : 3`, fill: colors.l2)
   }, node-outset: 3pt, spacing: 1.5em),
 )

 Due to the the functions return value, the assumed type of the body is `0..10`.
 Function body's type is synthesized based on the possible return values.
 So the synthesized type of this function's body is the the type of #noderef(`/`, colors.l1).

 Type checking is the process of comparing assumed and synthesized types.
 If a synthesized is not a subset of the assumed type, then a type error is attached to that node.

-== Scalars <scalars>
+== Scalars<section-scalars>

 There is a single scalar type in Howlite, this simplifies the type checking by condensing many cases into a single, generic case.
 There are no distinct enumerable types, true boolean types, or even a unit type in the language.
 Instead of distinct types, we have the scalar type "Integer" (floating point number are out of scope).
 A scalar may be any set of Integers.